VisTrails/VisTrails/doc/usersguide/analogies.rst

 The Spreadsheet must be in Editing Mode in order to use analogies.
 Please refer to Chapter :ref:`chap-spreadsheet` for more information about the Spreadsheet's modes.
 Identify the two cells representing the "source" and "target" visualizations for which you wish to create an analogy.
 Drag the ``Create Analogy`` icon *from* the "source" *to* the "target."
 This creates an analogy that you can use to apply changes to other workflows.
 To apply an analogy to another version, drag the ``Apply Analogy`` icon *from* the cell containing a visualization to which you want to apply the analogy, *to* an empty cell.
 A new version of the workflow will be created, and rendered in the designated cell.

 The following example illustrates how to use analogies within the Spreadsheet.
 If you completed the previous "Try it now!" exercise, first clear the cell containing the smoothed version of the ``Fran Cut`` model, so that it won't interfere with the present example.
-The Spreadsheet should again resemble Figure :ref:`fig-analogy_spreadsheet1`.
+The Spreadsheet should again resemble Figure :ref:`Analogy example... <fig-analogy_spreadsheet1>`.

 .. topic:: Try it now!

-   Switch to the Spreadsheet's Editing Mode by hitting 'Ctrl-Shift-E.' Create the analogy by dragging the ``Create Analogy`` icon from the top-left cell over to the top-right cell (Figure :ref:`fig-analogies-dnd1`).
-Next, apply this analogy to the ``Fran Cut`` model by dragging the ``Apply Analogy`` icon from the bottom-left cell over to the bottom-right cell (Figure :ref:`fig-analogies-dnd2`).
+   Switch to the Spreadsheet's Editing Mode by hitting 'Ctrl-Shift-E.' Create the analogy by dragging the ``Create Analogy`` icon from the top-left cell over to the top-right cell (Figure :ref:`Drag the Create Analogy icon from the source cell... <fig-analogies-dnd1>`).
+Next, apply this analogy to the ``Fran Cut`` model by dragging the ``Apply Analogy`` icon from the bottom-left cell over to the bottom-right cell (Figure :ref:`Drag the Apply Analogy icon from the cell you wish to modify... <fig-analogies-dnd2>`).
 Hit 'Ctrl-Shift-I' to return to Interactive Mode, and see the result of your analogy.
-It should resemble the output of the first example, as shown in Figure :ref:`fig-analogy_spreadsheet2`.
+It should resemble the output of the first example, as shown in Figure :ref:`Result of applying a smoothing analogy... <fig-analogy_spreadsheet2>`.

 .. _fig-analogy_dnd: